tCarina/Module-One-Practice-Assessment/README.md

 Read the prompts in each file in `/problems`.
 You can do the problems in any order you like.
 Run `npm test` after you attempt each problem to make sure your solution works.

+> Note: You can run individual tests by passing the path of the test file to `npm test`.
+E.g. `npm test ./__tests__/isOdd.test.js` will only run that test file, reducing the amount of output.

 ## Submission Guidelines

 - Complete all of the tests, or as many as you can complete in the allotted time.